 Alt commenced RC drilling at Bottle Creek in March 2018, completing a first phase program of 11,692 m (140 drillholes) in May 2018.
-This drilling forms the basis of the JORC Mineral Resource.
+The second phase of drilling was completed in July 2018, incorporating 1,772 m for 29 drillholes.
+The second phase of drilling forms the basis of the updated component of the new JORC Mineral Resource for Bottle Creek.
 Full details of this drilling, including comprehensive reporting of assay results and intersections for all Alt drillholes used in the Resource have been previously reported.
 A listing of relevant ASX announcements is provided in Appendix 2.

 Alt's drilling at Bottle Creek extends for approximately 1.4 km north-north-west/south-south-east.
-The main mineralised zones at Southwark and Emu are drilled on 25 m spaced sections, with Alt's new drilling infilling the historical drill fence spacing to between 10 and 25 m.
+The main mineralised zones at Southwark and Emu were historically drilled on 25 m spaced sections, with Alt's new drilling infilling the historical drill fence spacing to between 10 and 25 m.
+Within the Emu Extensions, historical drill fence spacing was 50 to 100 m.
+Similar to elsewhere, Alt's new drilling has infilled these areas to between 10 and 25 m drill fence spacing.
 Drillholes on the sections are 1 to 20 m apart.
 This density of drilling provides an excellent opportunity for constraint on geological and mineralisation interpretations.

-2018 Bottle Creek Maiden Resource Estimation
+Bottle Creek Resource Estimation Upgrade

-Alt Resources employed the services of Jorvik Resources to undertake the Maiden JORC Mineral Resource Estimation for the Bottle Creek Gold Project.
-The Mineral Resource incorporates all drilling data undertaken by Alt Resources up to the 2nd May, 2018, as well as historical drilling conducted by Electrolytic Zinc Company and Norgold Ltd between 1985 and 1989.
-The combined drillhole dataset includes 23,532m metres drilled over 342 RC and 15 DD holes.
-Table 1 gives the summary Mineral Resource Estimate for the Bottle Creek.
+Alt Resources employed the services of Jorvik Resources to undertake the upgrade to the JORC Mineral Resource Estimation for the Bottle Creek Gold Project.
+Jorvik Resources also completed the Maiden Bottle Creek Mineral Resource Estimation in August 2018.
+The updated Mineral Resource incorporates all second phase drilling data undertaken by Alt Resources up to the 30th July, 2018, as well as historical drilling conducted by Electrolytic Zinc Company and Norgold Ltd between 1985 and 1989.
+The combined drillhole dataset includes 62,397 metres of drilling.
+Table 1 gives the summary Mineral Resource Estimate for Bottle Creek.
+Table 2 gives a summary of the upgraded portion of the Mineral Resource.

-This Mineral Resource Estimate is the Maiden Resource for Alt Resources.
+This Mineral Resource Estimate is an upgrade to the Maiden Resource for Alt Resources, published in August 20181.
 Bottle Creek is a brownfields project that has not been worked since 1989.
 The resource is reported in accordance with the guidelines of the 2012 Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC, 2012).